NiniMerabishvili/nile/SETUP.md

 ### 1. Create a `.env` file in your project root

-Create a file named `.env` in the `alni` directory with the following content:
+Create a file named `.env` in the `nile` directory with the following content:

 ```env
 VITE_SUPABASE_URL=https://your-project-id.supabase.co